-Other infections for which HIV-infected patients are at risk, albeit at a lower rate, are non-jejuni non-coli Campylobacter species, such as Campylobacter fetus, Campylobacter upsaliensis, and Campylobacter lari, and the enterohepatic Helicobacter species (Helicobacter cineadi and Helicobacter fennelliae), which were originally described as Campylobacter species.
+Other infections for which HIV-infected patients are at risk, albeit at a lower rate, are non-jejuni non-coli Campylobacter species, such as Campylobacter fetus, Campylobacter upsaliensis, and Campylobacter lari, and the enterohepatic Helicobacter spp.
+(Helicobacter cineadi and Helicobacter fennelliae), which were originally described as Campylobacter spp.
 Blood culture systems typically will grow these bacteria, but they are unlikely to be identified on routine stool cultures performed by most laboratories because special stool culture conditions are required for growth of these fastidious organisms.

-A stool sample for C. difficile toxin or polymerase chain reaction assay should be routinely performed for patients who have recently or are currently receiving antibiotics (including antimicrobial prophylaxis) or cancer chemotherapy, those who have been hospitalized in the past 4 to 6 weeks (or are currently hospitalized), those who reside in a long-term care facility, those with CD4 counts <200 cells/mm3, those taking acid-suppressive medications, and those with moderate-to-severe community-acquired diarrhea.
-19 The most commonly used toxin tests are enzyme immunoassays that suffer from low sensitivity.
-Polymerase chain reaction assays or glutamate dehydrogenase antigen enzyme immoassays (that must be combined with a second confirmatory test) have a high negative predictive value but may more likely detect asymptomatic colonization.
+A stool sample for C. difficile toxin or polymerase chain reaction (PCR) assay should be routinely performed for patients with diarrhea who have recently or are currently receiving antibiotics (including antimicrobial prophylaxis) or cancer chemotherapy, those who have been hospitalized in the past 4 to 6 weeks (or are currently hospitalized), those who reside in a long-term care facility, those with CD4 counts <200 cells/mm3, those taking acid-suppressive medications, and those with moderate-to-severe community-acquired diarrhea.20 The most commonly used toxin tests are enzyme immunoassays that suffer from low sensitivity.
+PCR assays or glutamate dehydrogenase antigen enzyme immunoassays (which must be combined with a second confirmatory test) are recommended for testing.21 However, only diarrheal stool samples should be tested for C. difficile to limit detection of asymptomatic colonization.
 Regardless of the test used, the diagnosis of CDI can only be made through careful selection of the correct population to test and a correlation of clinical and laboratory findings.

 Endoscopy generally should be reserved for patients in whom stool culture, microscopy, C. difficile toxin assay, and blood culture fail to reveal an etiology or in whom treatment for an established diagnosis fails.
-Endoscopy with biopsy may be required for diagnosing etiologies other than bacterial enteric infections, including cryptosporidiosis, microsporidiosis, cytomegalovirus or Mycobacterium avium complex gastroenteritis, and noninfectious causes of GI symptoms.
+Endoscopy with biopsy may be required for diagnosing etiologies other than bacterial enteric infections, including cryptosporidiosis, microsporidiosis, cytomegalovirus or MAC gastroenteritis, and noninfectious causes of GI symptoms.

-Clinicians should remain alert to the possibility of sexually transmitted disease.
+Clinicians should remain alert to the possibility of sexually transmitted disease (STD).
 Some sexually transmitted rectal infections (such as proctitis due to lymphogranuloma venereum or Neisseria gonorrhoeae) can produce symptoms similar to those seen with colitis due to Salmonella, Shigella, and Campylobacter spp.
-In patients with symptoms of proctitis or colitis, if stool cultures fail to yield enteric bacterial pathogens, diagnostic evaluation for sexually transmitted diseases with anoscopy, culture, and biopsy should be considered.
+In patients with symptoms of proctitis or colitis, if stool cultures fail to yield enteric bacterial pathogens, diagnostic evaluation for STDs with anoscopy, culture, and biopsy should be considered.

 Multiple epidemiologic exposures can place patients at risk of enteric illnesses.
 The most common are ingestion of contaminated food or water and fecal-oral exposures (detailed prevention recommendations related to food and water exposures, pet exposures, and travel-related exposures can be found in the Appendix).
 Providing advice and education about such exposures is the responsibility of the healthcare provider.
 A patient's clinical condition and CD4 count can help the provider determine what prevention recommendations are most appropriate.
-Patients with CD4 counts <200 cells/mm3 or a history of AIDS-defining illness20 are at the greatest risk of enteric illnesses; however, excess risk of undetermined magnitude or duration may persist in those with lesser degrees of immune impairment, including individuals treated with ART.
+Patients with CD4 counts <200 cells/mm3 or a history of AIDS-defining illness22 are at the greatest risk of enteric illnesses; however, excess risk of undetermined magnitude or duration may persist in those with lesser degrees of immune impairment, including individuals treated with ART.